moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Consumer offsets
-The broker does not need to track acknowledgments for every single message since all messages with an offset less than a consumer’s current offset have already been processed (similar to the log sequence number that in single-leader database replication).
+The broker does not need to track acknowledgments for every single message since all messages with an offset less than a consumer's current offset have already been processed (similar to the log sequence number that in single-leader database replication).

 ##### Disk space usage